htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   further debugging.
   :jira:`1896`

+- We now compute the path to the proper python3 interpreter for :tool:`condor_watch_q` at compile time.
+This should not change anything, but if it does break, the guilty ticket is:
+  :jira:`1146`

 - A local universe job can now specify a container image, and it will run with that singularity or apptainer container runtime.
   :jira:`2180`